-When Apple releases a major update to the Mac operating system, OS X, or the operating system used on iPhones, iPads and iPod Touches, called iOS, clients often ask me when or if they should install these updates.
+When Apple releases a major update to the Mac operating system, called macOS, or the operating system used on iPhones, iPads and iPod Touches, called iOS, clients often ask me when or if they should install these updates.

 Before, I get to my specific recommendations about installing major updates, I want to emphasis two points.

 Major updates typically introduce change.
-Apple will redesign how things look, they’ll add or remove features.
+Apple will redesign how things look, they will add or remove features.
 So, please only install major updates when you have time to go through the learning curve and adjust to the changes.

 A major update is different than a minor update.
 Major updates are typically changes in whole numbers, while minor updates are typically changes in either the first or second decimal place.
 For example, upgrading your iPhone’s operating system from iOS 7.2 to 8.0 is a major change because their is a change in the whole number, from 7 to 8.
 Upgrading your iPad’s operating system from 7.2 to either 7.2.1 or 7.3 would both be examples of minor updates since the only changes are in the first or second decimal place.
 To add a bit more detail, the change from 7.2 to 7.3 would be bigger than the change from 7.2 to 7.2.1.
 These minor updates typically do not make things look different or add new features.
 Instead, they typically fix bugs, improve performance and/or improve security.
 Thus, most of the time, I recommend installing minor updates soon after they are released, but taking time to think about and plan for a major update.

 While specific recommendations vary on a case-by-case basis, my general recommendations about installing major operating system updates for Macs, iPhones and iPads appear below.